Russian Strike On Kharkiv Kills Six - UrduPoint

 Russian Strike On Kharkiv Kills Six

-The northeastern city 30 kilometres (18 miles) from the Russian border -- has seen increased deadly attacks in recent months as Moscow's invasion drags on for more than two years.
+The northeastern city 30 kilometres (18 miles) from the Russian border -- has seen increased deadly attacks in recent months, more than two years into Moscow's invasion.

 "Six killed and 11 wounded as a result of the enemy's night-time missile attack on Kharkiv," the local prosecutor's office said on social media.